What is REALLY in the Chicken You are Eating?

-This month it is all about getting my little loves back to school and teaching our customers about our chickens.
-It's no surprise to many of those who taste one of our chickens that they are some of the best around.
-But you may be asking yourself "what makes these chickens different from anything I have in the grocery store?".
+It’s no surprise to many of those who taste one of our chickens that they are some of the best around.
+But you may be asking yourself “what makes these chickens different from anything I have in the grocery store?”.
 I would like to go into more depth today about some things I have learned since becoming a chicken farmer.
-In an Article from New York Times, a Scientist at the Johns Hopkins University Center for a Livable Future heard there were some concerning things found in the mass produced chickens.
+In an article from the New York Times, a Scientist at the Johns Hopkins University Center for a Livable Future heard there were some concerning things found in the mass-produced chickens.
 So he did a study a few years ago to see what was in commercially farmed chickens.
-They were looking for antibiotics in the chickens but decided since it didn't cost extra they would ask for the results of any other chemicals and pharmaceuticals as well.
+They were looking for antibiotics in the chickens but decided since it didn’t cost extra they would ask for the results of any other chemicals and pharmaceuticals as well.
 The results were staggering.
-According to the researchers they didn't find anything of IMMEDIATE concern but what they found -Caffeine, active ingredients of Tylenol and Benadryl, Banned Antibiotics and Arsenic, even in trace amounts, ARE an immediate concern to my family and I. If you are dealing with a compromised immune system, leaky gut or any other health issue, you know these things can wreak havoc on your body, lifestyle and finances.
-Those of you who don't have any symptoms of these life changing diagnoses, also need to be aware to preserve your health both now and in the future.
+According to the researchers, they didn’t find anything of IMMEDIATE concern but what they found -Caffeine, active ingredients of Tylenol and Benadryl, Banned Antibiotics and Arsenic, even in trace amounts, ARE an immediate concern to my family and I. If you are dealing with a compromised immune system, leaky gut or any other health issue, you know these things can wreak havoc on your body, lifestyle, and finances.
+Those of you who don’t have any symptoms of these life-changing diagnoses, also need to be aware to preserve your health both now and in the future.

-The scientists had to be clever to find a way to detect some of these chemicals and drugs so they examined feather meal, a poultry byproduct from the feathers of the chickens.
-The feathers are like our fingernails and accumulate any chemicals or drugs we are exposed to.
+In the previously mentioned study, the scientists had to be clever to find a way to detect some of these chemicals and drugs so they examined feather meal, a poultry byproduct from the feathers of the chickens.
+The feathers are like our fingernails and accumulate any chemicals or drugs they are exposed to.
 They found banned antibiotic use.
-This can be so dangerous because the use of these banned antibiotics can breed antibiotic resistant "superbug" infections in humans.
-Also when they tested the sample of feather meal they found one third contained an antihistamine that is found in Benadryl, and samples from China's chickens contained the same antidepressants found in Prozac.
+This can be so dangerous because the use of these banned antibiotics can breed antibiotic-resistant “superbug” infections in humans.
+Also when they tested the sample of feather meal they found one third contained an antihistamine that is found in Benadryl, and samples from China’s chickens contained the same antidepressants found in Prozac.
 Some poultry growing literature suggests that Benadryl will reduce anxiety and apparently stressed chickens have tougher meat and grow slower.
 Nearly all contained acetaminophen found in Tylenol and caffeine.
-It turns out that a lot of factory raised chicken farms feed their chickens coffee pulp to keep them awake longer so they can eat more and grow faster.
+It turns out that a lot of factory-raised chicken farms feed their chickens coffee pulp to keep them awake longer so they can eat more and grow faster.
 The things these factory farms do to the animals in order to make the most money is crazy and so sad.
 The chickens we raise are different.
 We go beyond the normal natural label of no antibiotics and no hormones.
 We can also assure you there is no Benadryl, Tylenol, Prozac or caffeine in them either.
-We feed our chickens non GMO mixed grains and peas for protein along with alfalfa , they have ample space both in the barn for their protection and out roaming the field.
+We feed our chickens non-GMO mixed grains and peas for protein along with alfalfa, they have ample space both in the barn for their protection and out roaming the field.
 I would say their anxiety level is pretty low with no coffee in their system and room to roam, a regular sleep cycle and great healthy food.
 They are enjoying their lives.